trimble-oss/website-modus.trimble.com/content/foundations/grid-and-spacing.md

       <td>
         Use one-pane layout to display content in a continuous vertical flow.
 This is the most common layout.
 Use for full-screen content, such as large tables, maps, or lists.
       </td>
-      <td>Modus offers two variations: full-width and centered.</td>
+      <td>Modus offers two variations: full-width and centered.
+The full-width variation extends over all the columns available.
+The centered variation leaves a margin of one column in grids of eight, or two columns in grids of twelve.</td>
-      <td>The full-width variation extends over all the columns available.</td>
+      <td>For all breakpoints, there is just one pane.</td>
     </tr>
         <tr>
       <td>Two-pane layout</td>